 Irregular variables of type Lb

-Key words: stars: AGB and post-AGB stars: variables: general stars: mass-loss infrared: stars
+Key words: stars: variables stars: AGB stars: circumstellar matter stars: mass-loss radio lines: stars